 Caramelized Onion Mixture

-- 2 tbsp neutral cooking oil, like canola or avocado
+- 2 tablespoon neutral cooking oil, like canola or avocado

 - 2 sweet yellow onions, minced